Creativity is not something you either have or you don’t.

 For more insight and thoughts on creativity, watch for the release of The Value of Creativity: How Developing Your Personal Creativity Can Have an Amazingly Positive Impact on Your Happiness, Health, Business Success and Life in General, a conversation with storyteller and entrepreneur Caitlin Roberson, author of 30 Ways to Happy.

 Update: The Value of Creativity is now available.
 Find out how Caitlin Roberson uses these techniques—and more!
-Use the links below to download your copy for just $2.99.
+Use the link below to download your copy for just $2.99.

 She the author of the novel Choices (A Joyful Cup Story) as well as the nonfiction books Words to Work By: 31 devotions for the workplace based on the Book of Proverbs and Finding Joy in the Morning: You can make it through the night.
 She is also the co-creator of several coloring books for adults.